 The sound of footsteps approaching the chambers had awoken her, however, it was not her new master, it was the evening meal Kurenai had sent up.

 "Quite lavish." she told the young man who was placing a plate of motoyaki on the table for her.
 She moved to rub her eyes, but stopped herself remembering the paint.

 He let out a light chuckle.
 "You should see what His Lordship and his family were eating, if you think this impressive."

-"They are." the server told her, looking her up and down.
-"Lord Sasuke usually retires right away, he should be up in less than an hour."
+"They are." the server told her, looking her up and down curiously.
+"Lord Sasuke usually retires right away, he should be up in less than an hour, if that helps."

 She nodded in understanding, before settling to eat.
 "Do you know of the kitchen woman and the small boy that were brought here?"

 "Are they alright...
 I mean, settled in properly?"